jnields/febs/ReadMe.md

 An asset injector uses a [manifest.json](#build-manifest) to insert production assets into the markup of a webpage.

-See our example Javascript implementation of the an asset injector.
-One could create one for to be used by Thymleaf, Freemarker, JSP Tags, Vue, React, Mustache, Handlebars, etc.
+See our example JavaScript implementation of the an asset injector.
+One could create one to be used by Thymleaf, Freemarker, JSP Tags, Vue, React, Mustache, Handlebars, etc.

-@TODO: publish Javascript implementation and asset pipeline architectual diagrams and relate to an "asset pipeline".
+@TODO: publish JavaScript implementation and asset pipeline architectual diagrams and relate to an "asset pipeline".

 ## Project Information